SALLY ADAMS, ESQ.: secretary, board of directors

 whitney durivage: burlington emergency & veterinary specialists

 Whitney graduated from the University of New Hampshire with a BS in Animal Science and a minor in Business Administration.
 She is the hospital manager of Burlington Emergency & Veterinary Specialists, a 24/7 veterinary emergency and referral hospital located in Williston.
 Whitney joined the board in the fall of 2015 and is thrilled to be part of HSCC’s mission.
 She is an avid animal enthusiast and shares her home with two rescued yellow labs, Hobbs and Addison, and a HSCC alumni kitty named Chapman.

-Robin has had a career in marketing working for companies in Vermont, including IBM, Bruegger's Bagels, April Cornell, and UVM.
-She is currently the Associate Vice President of Marketing for Middlebury College.
+Robin has had a career in marketing working for companies in Vermont, including IBM, Bruegger's Bagels, April Cornell, UVM, and Middlebury College.
+She is currently the Vice President for Enrollment Strategy & Marketing at Champlain College.
 She graduated from St. Lawrence University and has an MBA from UVM.
 She obtained her doctorate in education from Northeastern University in 2017.
 Her volunteer work at HSCC includes dog walking and morning cat care.
 She enthusiastically posts her walking companions on social media and shares their adoption stories.
 Robin lives in Shelburne with her husband Steve, son Chris, daughter Annie, one-eyed cat Jack, and recent addition of Ellie Mae, a Georgia transport dog from HSCC.